 Where to stay in Arusha

-Lots of lovely places to stay in Arusha, whether you are relaxing after summiting Kilimanjaro or just chilling and enjoying what the are has to offer.
+We travelled from Arusha to do Ngorongoro Carter in a day.
+Lots of lovely places to stay in Arusha, whether you are relaxing after summiting Kilimanjaro or just chilling and enjoying what the area has to offer.

 Sinzia Villas boasts a garden, sun terrace and a shared lounge, it is situated in Arusha, 50 km from Olpopongi – Masai Cultural Village & Museum.